Allyooop/muskox/method.md

   }
 }
 ```
 Here on the first line we are importing the ```_variables.css.scss``` file.
 We don't need to include the underscore or the file extension.
-Sass is smart enough to know your importing a Sass file.
+Sass is smart enough to know you're importing a Sass file.
 Just make sure you have the semi-colon after each import statement.
 If you don't your app will blow up with Sass errors.

 > You might ask what is the point of an underscore?
 Well, it tells Sass that you don't want it to be converted to CSS.
 That is, you are using it to be imported somewhere so you can control the order of your Sass rather than be turned into an individual file called variables.css.
 If you don't include the underscore Sass may try to convert it to CSS which is not what we want.
+> The underscore also helps other developers know it is included, or rather **imported**, elsewhere

 The comments that come after the import statement are the "sprocket" asset pipeline syntax.
 Essentially this is where we tell Rails what to require and how to order things.
 I like to keep this simple so all i am doing is telling Rails to compile everything in that file (including what is in that file) into ```application.css```.